 Matcha Swiss Roll is a fluffy sponge cake with a swirl of fresh matcha cream filling.
 Light, creamy, and mildly sweet, it‘s a delicious afternoon snack or post-dinner dessert to enjoy with coffee or tea.
 With its festive vibrant color from the green tea powder, this roll cake will be an instant favorite for any celebration, too.

-Swill Rolls, or Roll Cakes (ロールケーキ) which we call in Japan, are a type of sponge cake filled with whipped cream, butter cream, custard cream, and sometimes include fruits like strawberries.
+Swiss Rolls, or Roll Cakes (ロールケーキ) which we call in Japan, are a type of sponge cake filled with whipped cream, buttercream, and custard cream, and sometimes include fruits like strawberries.

 What Differentiate Japanese Roll Cake from Swiss Roll

-Swiss rolls are of western origin, but I want to emphasize that Asian version of Swiss rolls are guaranteed not so sweet.
+Swiss rolls are of western origin, but I want to emphasize that the Asian version of Swiss rolls is guaranteed not so sweet.
 If you enjoy not-so-sweet desserts, this one is for you.

-The fluffiness and light texture of the sponge cake come from the egg whites that are beaten till stiff peaks, like a chiffon cake recipe.
-Besides fresh whipped cream for the filling, there is no butter or oil added in the recipe.
+The fluffiness and light texture of the sponge cake come from the egg whites that are beaten to stiff peaks, like in a chiffon cake recipe.
+Besides fresh whipped cream for the filling, there is no butter or oil added to the recipe.
 I know this makes us all feel less guilty about eating more than one slice!

 Endless choices of roll cakes! (image source)

 5 Tips to Remember When Making Matcha Swiss Roll

 1. Egg yolks at room temp & egg whites in the fridge